-- Who supports this project? - How will all grant partners work toward the goals and outcomes of the project?
+- What specialty crop stakeholders outside the lead organization support this project and how? - How will all project stakeholders work toward the goals and outcomes of the project?

 The Farm Extension and Research Center is a successful collaboration between County Cooperative Extension and Economic Development, with support from State University's College of Agriculture and Life Science as well as the Center for Environmental Farming Systems.
 The Farm Planning Committee includes representation from the partner institutions and agencies and has a monthly meeting schedule to plan and implement programs at the Farm.
 Programs during the past 2 years demonstrate a strong commitment to developing the capacity at the Farm and promoting educational activities that support farm viability.